 Financial Aid Awards Available to AB540 Students:

-- Board of Governor's Fee Waiver (BOGW): The BOGW permits enrollment fees to be waived at a community college.
+- California College Promise Grant (formerly known as the Board of Governor's Fee Waiver (BOGW)): The California College Promise Grant (CCPG) permits enrollment fees to be waived at a community college.

 - Cal Grants:

 - Cal Grant A assists with tuition and fees at a public and independent colleges.
 If you attend a California Community College first, your award will be reserved for up to three years until you transfer to a four-year college.

 - Cal Grant B provides a living allowance and tuition assistance for low-income students.
 The award provides up to $1,672 for books and living expenses.

 - Cal Grant C assists with tuition and training costs for occupational, technical, and vocational programs.
 The award includes up to $547 for books, tools, and equipment.

 - California Chafee Grant for Foster Youth: If you are or were in foster care and have financial need, you may qualify for up to $5,000 a year for college or technical training.
 Chafee Grant information (click here)